suBDavis/OSL3/README.md

 Generally, recursive functions are called with node already locked, and it is the responsibility of the recursive call to unlock itself before returning.

-It was necessary to modify the trie struct to include a pointer to the parent's mutex such that parent_mutex could be unlocked from node's depth in the stack before descending further.

 A trie-wide lock is necessary when checking if root is null to maintain order of operations, for example running an insert followed by a delete of the same string.
 Without the lock, it would be possible for delete to check if the root is null and return before the string is inserted.
+It's also necessary in fine-grained locking when swapping root with another node.

 ### Insert